christophsturm/randolf/Readme.md

 ```

 You can create any kotlin data class like in the example above.
 All fields will be set, even nullable fields.
-You can select to set only fields that are absolutely necessary by calling `Randolf.create(RandolfConfig(minimal=true))` instead.
+You can chose to set only necessary fields by calling `Randolf.create(RandolfConfig(minimal=true))` instead.
-Minimal mode will set all nullable fields to null, numbers to 0 and make strings, lists and maps empty.
+This will set all nullable fields to null, numbers to 0 and make strings, lists and maps empty.
-For more usage examples just take a look at the [unit tests](src/test/kotlin/randolf/RandolfTest.kt).
+For more usage examples take a look at the [unit tests](src/test/kotlin/randolf/RandolfTest.kt).

 Currently supported types: